Studienorientierung & Studienwahl

 Master International Finance and Economics (M.Sc.) /

-Since the beginning of 2013, there is no tuition fees for any degree program at our university - including the MIFE program - neither for German nor for international students.
-Only an administration fee of € 114 per semester - which includes the base rate for using the public transportation system of Nuremberg - is required.
+Since the beginning of 2013, there are no tuition fees for any degree program at our university - including the MIFE program - neither for German nor for international students.
+Only an administration fee of € 118 per semester - which includes the base rate for using the public transportation system of Nuremberg - is required.

 The winter semester starts on October 1st; the summer semester starts on March 15th.